Canine distemper is caused by a virus that is similar to the one that causes measles in humans.

-Another possible way for dogs to be exposed to the virus is through contact with some wild animals such as foxes, skunks, and raccoons since these animals are affected by the distemper virus as well.
+Another possible way for dogs to be exposed to the virus is through contact with some wild animals such as foxes, skunks, and raccoons.
+The reason is, the distemper virus affect these animals as well.

-Dogs of any age can be affected by canine distemper, but young puppies less than four months old and unvaccinated puppies who are 6 to 12 weeks of age are most vulnerable.
+Dogs of any age can get canine distemper, but young puppies less than four months old and unvaccinated puppies who are 6 to 12 weeks of age are most vulnerable.

 Symptoms of Distemper in Dogs

-Many dogs (about 50%) who are infected show little or no symptoms at all.
+Many dogs (about 50%) with the distemper virus show little or no symptoms at all.
 Canine distemper tends to affect dogs with weakened immune systems more severely than healthy dogs.

 The first signs of infection usually appear 6 to 9 days after exposure.
-In mild cases, these signs are usually not noticeable.
+In mild cases, dog owners usually cannot notice any signs.

 The distemper infection develops in two stages.

-The first stage – the “mucosal stage” – involves the mucous membranes (eyes, respiratory and gastrointestinal tracts).
+The first stage is the “mucosal stage”.
+It involves the mucous membranes (eyes, respiratory and gastrointestinal tracts).

-The second stage – the “neurologic phase” – involves the central nervous system.
+The second stage is the “neurologic phase”.
+It involves the central nervous system.

 Signs and symptoms of the first stage include: